 In the media

 I have a longstanding interest in understanding the psychological and biological mechanisms underlying depression and how best to address them using psychological interventions.
-The focus of my research is on the use of mindfulness-based interventions, and mindfulness training more specifically, to bring about sustainable changes and alter lifetime trajectories in those who are most vulnerable.
-In our previous work, we have shown how mindfulness training can help patients with highly recurrent and severe histories of depression (Journal of Consulting and Clinical Psychology, 2014, 2015).
-The psychotherapeutic approach of this work is described in our book, Mindfulness and the Transformation of Despair, published by Guildford Press.
+The focus of my research is on the use of mindfulness-based interventions, and mindfulness training more specifically, to bring about sustainable changes in those who are most vulnerable.
+Previous work I have been involved in has shown how mindfulness training can help patients with highly recurrent and severe histories of depression (Journal of Consulting and Clinical Psychology, 2014, 2015).
+The psychotherapeutic approach of this work is described in the book, Mindfulness and the Transformation of Despair, published by Guildford Press.

 Based on a psychobiological perspective that acknowledges common mechanisms underlying depression and related physical and neurodegenerative disorders, my current work investigates the use of mindfulness approaches for depression across the lifespan.
 Besides studies aimed at understanding the mechanisms of mindfulness training in order to better harness what might be a unique potential for reversing vulnerabilities (Psychotherapy and Psychosomatics, 2019), I am currently involved in intervention research to test the use of mindfulness-based approaches in adolescents suffering from anxiety and depression and in elderly people, as a means of reducing risk for dementia.